 - Excessive body hair growth

-It’s quite ironic that DHT can produce too much hair on your body, but also causes hair loss on your head.
-Fortunately, medications can help target DHT in order to resolve these issues.
+It’s quite ironic that DHT can produce too much hair on your body while simultaneously causing hair loss on your head.
+Fortunately, DHT blockers for hair loss can be used to resolve these issues.

 What are DHT blockers?

 A study in the journal Dermatologic Therapy reported that there are various types of DHT blockers.
-Some of them target a single receptor of the 5-αR enzyme, while others target both receptors of the enzyme.
+Some of them target a single receptor type within the 5-αR enzyme family, while others target multiple receptor types.

 Do DHT blockers actually work?

 DHT blockers really do work!
-In fact, finasteride, which is one of two Food and Drug Administration (FDA)-approved medications for male pattern hair loss, targets a single receptor of the 5-αR enzyme.
+They’re approved for the treatment of several health issues, including prostate problems and androgenic alopecia.
+In fact, finasteride, which is one of two FDA-approved medications for male pattern hair loss, works by targeting a single receptor of the 5-αR enzyme.

-Another DHT blocker is dutasteride.
-Unlike finasteride, which only targets a single receptor, this medication targets two 5-αR enzyme receptors.
-Dutasteride is FDA-approved for the treatment of enlarged prostates, but is not yet approved for the treatment of hair loss.
+Dutasteride is FDA-approved for the treatment of enlarged prostates, but is not yet approved for the treatment of hair loss in the USA.
 However, the Journal of Clinical and Aesthetic Dermatology reported that it is still considered to be a valid hair loss treatment among dermatologists as it’s much stronger than finasteride.